sajdakabir/ai-boomi-the-residents/apps/sage/src/ai-assistant-README.md

 # Enhanced AI Assistant Implementation

-This implementation provides a sophisticated AI assistant with chain-of-thought reasoning capabilities for your March application.
+This implementation provides a sophisticated AI assistant with chain-of-thought reasoning capabilities for your momo application.
 The system can handle complex user prompts for finding objects, creating objects, managing calendar invitations, and much more.

 ## Architecture Overview